microsoft/msticpy/docs/source/getting_started/Installing.rst

 Installing for isolated or semi-isolated environments
 -----------------------------------------------------

 There are instances in which you may want to utilize msticpy in an isolated or semi-isolated environment.
+An isolated environment is an environment that does not have internet access or access or access to load PyPi dependencies.
 It is recommended to utilize a virtual environment and the scripts provided within the steps.
-Also ensure you have the correct python version installed on your host machine as well as the isolated environment.
+Also ensure you have matching python versions installed on your host machine as well as the isolated environment.
+For example: if running python 3.8.5 on your host machine, ensure that your isolated environment python version is also 3.8.5.
 In order to find the correct python version, you can run the following:

 .. code-block:: powershell